Kaf1018Zhang/Power_Outages_Analysis/README.md

   height="450"
   frameborder="0"
 ></iframe>
 The below graph shows the distribution of people affected throughout the US.
+We can see the California and Texas are more affected by the power outage in total.

 <iframe
   src="data/outage_map.html"